 Deferred tax is recorded on temporary differences between the tax bases of assets and liabilities and their carrying amounts, at the rates that have been enacted or substantively enacted at the reporting date.
 The ultimate realisation of deferred tax assets is dependent upon the generation of future taxable profits during the periods in which those temporary differences and tax loss carryforwards become deductible.
-The Company considers the expected reversal of deferred tax liabilities and projected future taxable income in making this assessment.
+The Company considers the expected reversal of deferred tax liabilities and projected to the Financial Statements for the year ended March 31, 2025 (Contd..)

+future taxable income in making this assessment.
 The amount of the deferred tax assets considered realisable, however, could be reduced in the near term if estimates of future taxable income during the carry-forward period are reduced.